-- Provide the subject code, course number, and number of credit hours in the spaces provided. - Last term offered Use the drop-down list to select the current Winter Term and Year (normally) or to request a different term.
-Indicate a different term in the first line of the next form field.
-Courses offered for the last time in a Winter Term would not be available beginning with the next ensuing Summer Term. - Use the check boxes to indicate if the course is on the Written English (W), Mathematics (M), or RIC List.
+- Provide the subject code, course number, and number of credit hours in the spaces provided. - Last term offered Use the drop-down list to select the Winter Term for the current academic year (normally) or to request a different term.
+Indicate the different term requested in the next form field.
+Courses offered for the last time in a Winter Term would not be available beginning with the next ensuing Fall Term. - Use the check boxes to indicate if the course to be deleted is included on the Written English (W), Mathematics (M), or Recommended introductory Course (RIC) List in the Academic Calendar.
 Check all boxes that apply. - Indicate the reason for the course deletion.
-Use the check box to indicate where the deletion responds to a recommendation in an external undergraduate program review.
-Elaborate on the recommendation and how the deletion addresses that, if appropriate. - Indicate if the course deletion leads to changes to (i) other courses/programs in your unit and/or (ii) courses/programs in other units.
-This could be another department, faculty, college, or school. - In the space provided, list other courses/programs affected, separated by semicolons.
+Use the check box to indicate where the deletion responds to a recommendation in an external academic program review.
+Elaborate on the reviewers' recommendation and how the deletion addresses it, if appropriate. - Indicate if the course deletion leads to changes to (i) other courses/programs in your unit and/or (ii) courses/programs in other units.
+This could be another department, faculty (including USB), college, or school. - In the space provided, list other courses/programs affected.
 For example, other courses that use the deleted course as a prerequisite or corequisite or programs that use the course as a required or elective course. - Be as specific as possible.
 If another program is affected, identify the program and academic unit.
 If another course is affected, identify the course by its subject code and course number.
-(See page 6 for information on how to identify courses/programs that would be impacted.) - If the course deletion leads to a program modification in your unit, include a Program Modification Form with your faculty/college/school submission to SCCCC.
-See Section VII Completing the Undergraduate Program Modification Form. - If the course deletion leads to a course modification in your unit, include a Course Modification Form with your units' submission to SCCCC.
-See Section VI Completing the Undergraduate Course Modification Form.
+(See page 8 for information on how to identify courses/programs that are impacted.) - If the course deletion leads to a course modification in your unit, include a Course Modification Form with your unit's submission to SCCCC.
+See Section VI Completing the Undergraduate Course Modification Form. - If the course deletion leads to a program modification in your unit, include a Program Modification Form with your faculty/college/school submission to SCCCC.
+See Section VII Completing the Undergraduate Program Modification Form.

-• If the course deletion leads to a course/program modification in other units, attach the form Consultation: Request for Dialogue / Response (Part A) and any responses received (Part B) to the relevant course deletion form.
+• If the course deletion leads to a course/program modification in another unit(s), attach the form Consultation: Request for Dialogue / Response (Part A) and any responses received (Part B) to the relevant course deletion form.
 See Section VIII Completing the Form - Consultation: Request for Dialogue / Response.